rik-stra/tau_orthogonal_method_for_2D_turbulence/readme.md

 The "plot_convergence_of_distributions.ipynb" notebook contains the code to generate the figures that show the convergence of the distributions of the QoI and $\Delta Q_i$ (figure 5 in the paper).

 ## Precomputed data
 To get you started quickly, without the need to run the high-fidelity simulations, we provide precomputed data.
-You can download the data from [will be available soon]().
+You can download the data from [Zenodo](https://zenodo.org/records/12745085).
 Place this in the pre_computed_data folder.

 ## Dependencies
 This code uses PyTorch for the neural network and GPU acceleration.
-It can run both on GPU and CPU, altough the latter will be significantly slower.
-The code was tested with PyTorch ... and Python ....
+It can run both on GPU and CPU, although the latter will be significantly slower.
+The code was tested with Python 3.9.17 and PyTorch 2.0.1.

 ## Input files
 Both "compute_reference.py" and "LF_simulation.py" use the same input file format.
 All input files needed for the experiments are provided in the "inputs" folder.